pypa/cibuildwheel/docs/contributing.md

 The script then outputs a Markdown table that can be copy/pasted into a PR to monitor and record the test.

 ## Preparing environments

+This has been moved to using docker, so you only need the following instructions if you add `--no-docker` to avoid using docker.

 The dependency update script in the next section requires multiple python versions installed.
 One way to do this is to use `pyenv`: